 If a student is unable to complete the semester's work for a course, he may request an incomplete (I) grade.
-The Request for Incomplete form may be obtained from the Office of the Registrar or on the Richmont website.
+The Request for Incomplete form may be obtained from the Office of the Registrar, on the Richmont website, or through the student portal of CAMS.
 The form is to be completed by the student.
 The student must give a legitimate reason for the request and outline the assignments that need to be completed.
 This form will then be signed by the professor of the course to verify that the student is passing and the incomplete is not being sought to raise the student's grade in the course.
 The completed form will be submitted to the Registrar for final approval.
-The student has until the date the next academic term's (including summer) grades are due to complete the work or the grade will be changed to an F.
+The student has until the date the next academic term's (including summer) grades are due to complete the work, or the grade will be changed to an F.

 Please note: If an instructor submits an I for a student who has not submitted an incomplete request form, an F will be assigned to the student until the form is received by the Registrar.
+Students may be limited regarding the number of incompletes they may carry at one time.
+Students who have an incomplete should limit their course load in the subsequent semester until the incomplete is resolved.